 Snails can be wonderful pets for children.
 They’re also a good pet for people living in small apartments as they don’t need much room at all to thrive.
 Another great thing is that you don’t have to spend money at a pet store to get a snail because you can easily find snails in nature.

 - Mystery Snail Breeding Guide: 5 Steps to Success

-- 10 Best Snails to Pair with Goldfish in 2021 – Reviews & Top Picks
+- 10 Best Snails to Pair with Goldfish – Reviews & Top Picks

 Featured Image Credit: kie-ker, Pixabay